lukalafaye/HackDown/README.md

 ## Running jekyll to make a static web server

-Move to the current directory and run the web server:
+Move in the Jekyll Markdown directory and run the web server:

 ```
 $ jekyll s